Last updated on August 27th, 2020

 Approach the pet slowly and calmly keeping the pet as calm and comfortable as possible.
 It might take a few tries before you master the art of administering CBD tinctures to your pet.
 But once you get the hang of it, the rest is easy.

 The other efficient method of giving CBD to pets safely is by mixing it in their food, or using a CBD dog treat.
-These methods are much easier, without fuss, and works best when you’re trying to manage pain or give CBD as a supplement.
+These methods are much easier and work best when you’re trying to manage your pet's pain, anxiety, or to use CBD as a supplement.

 Are There Any Negative Side Effects?